marktoh/design-system/README.md

 # Design System

-A design system for Mumbo
+A design system for Mumbo built with TailwindCSS, Next.js, and Vercel

 ## Table of Contents